ChristopherMayes/openPMD-standard/EXT_BeamPhysics.md

     - Type: Optional *(float)*
     - Description: The total momentum of the particles relative to the `referenceTotalMomentum` attribute.

-Non Per Particle Records of the `Particle Root Group`
+Non Per-Particle Records of the `Particle Root Group`
 ---------------------

+The following possible records of the `Particle Root Group` are for specifying properties of the entire group of particles.

 - `phaseSpaceFirstOrderMoment/`
   - Type: Optional 6-vector *(float)*